jlevy/lft/lft.md

 [^progvseng]: There is a long-standing and pedantic debate about whether people who
     build software should be called *programmers*, *developers*, or *engineers*.
-Many people prefer the sound of "engineer" in their job title.
+Many people prefer the sound of “engineer” in their job title.
-    Others fairly point out that "software engineering" is a rather pretentious term since hacking JavaScript is quite different from "hard" engineering disciplines with formal standards and training, like mechanical or structural engineering.
+    Others fairly point out that “software engineering” is a rather pretentious term since hacking JavaScript is quite different from “hard” engineering disciplines with formal standards and training, like mechanical or structural engineering.
-    Generally I prefer "engineering" over "programming" simply because it helps clarify that building software is a process that includes more than typing code.
+    Generally I prefer “engineering” over “programming” simply because it helps clarify that building software is a process that includes more than typing code.

-[^combinedskills]: It's worth pointing out that at any point in history, the most
+[^combinedskills]: It’s worth pointing out that at any point in history, the most
     successful people at a given thing often combine a few related skills.
     For example, the best bloggers of the early Internet were often people who were a little bit tech savvy, because that combination of writing ability and HTML skills made it easier for them to gain traction.
-    It doesn't mean the core skill of blogging is HTML, but it is relevant to success.
+    It doesn’t mean the core skill of blogging is HTML, but it is relevant to success.
     Later, blogging platforms matured and the most successful writers today are ones with discipline and skills to do well promoting their work on Substack.